 Internal links play an important role, the easier bot can recognize or find the webpage the better it can prioritize the indexing process.
 So make your new content easily accessible through prominent places.
 For example; for an E-commerce website, the new products can be placed on the homepage so that the bot doesn’t have to crawl through several layers to find content.
 If you think your content is important make sure it is available through priority places.

 Avoiding unnecessary URLs can also help to focus on the main pages.
 For example, an e-commerce website that has multiple filter pages or sort filter pages is less useful and can help to lose focus on the pages that matter.

-Use of URL submission techniques such as sitemap submission and URL inspection tool or request indexing feature in the Google search console can also help to index the web pages.
-Sometimes search engines have a ping feature that helps to invite the search engines to visit the website.
+The use of URL submission techniques such as sitemap submission and URL inspection tool or request indexing feature in the Google search console can also help to index the web pages.
+Sometimes search engines have a ping feature that allows inviting the search engines to visit the website.

-I also found that having backlinks from the authority website naturally such as a chamber of commerce website’s link can help ranking faster.
+I also found that having backlinks from the authoritative website naturally such as a chamber of commerce website’s link can help rank faster.
 You can also share the URL to social media and related websites to catch the eye.

-It is also the reality that search engines do not always index all pages of the website due to many factors such as quality, duplication, or search engines think that it is not useful for the users.
-Even if sometimes a URL is indexed doesn’t show up in the search result or indexed URL can be removed by the search engines.
+It is also the reality that search engines do not always index all pages of the website due to many factors such as quality, duplication, or search engines thinking that it is not helpful for the users.
+Even if sometimes a URL is indexed doesn’t show up in the search result or the indexed URL can be removed by the search engines.

 Find out A Quick Guideline by Google’s John Mueller on this topic.